morsgiathatch/suricata_edits/README.md

 ./autogen.sh; ./configure; make; make install
 ```
 You may need root access for a portion of the commands.
+Warnings will appear when building the object files for `src/suricata.c` and
+`src/stream-tcp.c`.
+These are harmless for our current purposes imo.

 ## Current Issues